ToontjeM/ragdemo/README.md

 	- llama3.1 (`ollama pull llama3.1`)

 #### Set up demo scripts
-- Change the Postgres username, password and database hostname in `.streamlit/secrets.toml`.
+- Change the Postgres username, password and database hostname in `.streamlit/secrets.toml` if needed.

 ## Demo flow
 You are now ready to run the demo.